-- 1.4 Stage 2 will consist of a boundary adjustment between Lot 5 of Stage 1 as well as adjoining lots Tuhuna A & B. As part of Stage 2, no additional titles will be created, the boundaries of the three lots will be reconfigured to create three new shaped lots.
-The proposed lots will enable more effective and practical use of the land by providing a consistent balance lot along the eastern side, with the two hectare allotments congregated to the western side of the site.
-This will enable effective and efficient use of the site and the access, whilst maximising the potential of the balance lot.
+1.4 Stage 2 will consist of a boundary adjustment between Lot 8 of RC xxx (staged subdivision application lodged prior to this application) and Lots 1 & 2 of Stage 1 of this application.
+As part of Stage 2, no additional titles will be created, the boundaries of the three lots will be reconfigured to create three new shaped lots.
+The proposed lots will enable more effective and practical use of the land by providing a smaller allotment around the existing dwelling and two larger vacant allotments which can be utilised for rural productive and lifestyle purposes.
+This will enable effective and efficient use of the sites and maximising the overall productive potential.
 This is shown in Figure 2 below.
-Easement D will also be created to provide access to adjoining lot Pt Kohewhata 11C2.

 - 1.5 The proposed lot sizes for Stage 2 are as follows:

-- Proposed Lot 6 2.2834ha
+- Proposed Lot 9 7.097ha

-- Proposed Lot 7 - 2.2779ha
+- Proposed Lot 10 4652m2

-- Proposed Lot 8 7.5622ha
+- Proposed Lot 11 4.4743ha